Patient meeting with doctor

 AHFIRM Logo

-We are currently conducting a Phase 2b study (AHFIRM) in subjects with Alcohol-associated Hepatitis to evaluate saFety and effIcacy of LaRsucosterol treatMent.
+We have completed a Phase 2b study (AHFIRM) in subjects with Alcohol-associated Hepatitis to evaluate saFety and effIcacy of LaRsucosterol treatMent (NCT04563026).

-AHFIRM is a randomized, double-blind, placebo-controlled trial targeting more than 60 clinical trial sites across the U.S., EU, U.K., and Australia.
+AHFIRM was a randomized, double-blind, placebo-controlled trial conducted at more than 60 clinical trial sites across the U.S., EU, U.K., and Australia.

-The outcomes measured will be 90-day mortality or liver transplant, 90-day mortality, 28-day mortality or liver transplant, and 28-day mortality in patients treated with larsucosterol compared to those treated with placebo plus standard of care.
+The outcomes measured were 90-day mortality or liver transplant, 90-day mortality, 28-day mortality or liver transplant, and 28-day mortality in patients treated with larsucosterol plus standard of care compared to those treated with placebo (standard of care with or without steroids).

 Expanded Access Policy